apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>MemberJoin defines how to add a new replica to the replication group.
 This action is typically invoked when a new replica needs to be added, such as during scale-out.
 It may involve updating configuration, notifying other members, and ensuring data consistency.
-Args for the action:
+Available variables for the action:
 - KB_SERVICE_PORT: The port on which the DB service listens.
-If the action is provided by a CDI GRPC plugin, this variable will be translated to the &lsquo;servicePort&rsquo; argument.
-- KB_SERVICE_USER: The username used to access the DB service with sufficient privileges. &lsquo;serviceUser&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_SERVICE_USER: The username used to access the DB service with sufficient privileges.
-- KB_SERVICE_PASSWORD: The password of the user used to access the DB service . &lsquo;servicePassword&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_SERVICE_PASSWORD: The password of the user used to access the DB service .
-- KB_PRIMARY_POD_FQDN: The FQDN of the original primary Pod before switchover. &lsquo;primaryPodFQDN&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_PRIMARY_POD_FQDN: The FQDN of the original primary Pod before switchover.
-- KB_NEW_MEMBER_POD_NAME: The name of the new member&rsquo;s Pod. &lsquo;newMemberPodName&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_NEW_MEMBER_POD_NAME: The name of the new member&rsquo;s Pod.
 Output of the action:
 - ERROR: Any error message if the action fails.
 Cannot be updated.</p>